Ahmad-ece/AES-FPGA_VERILOG/README.md

 multi-dim arrays are hard to handle in verilog , so code is not highly optimised and contains many redundant portions to make code more editable and readable. rtl sim matches the desired output fate level sim is yet to be performed

+update - 01-03-2022
+made some modification in key_expansion code. a lot of thing were tough to incorporate in a loop earlier.. so a more compact code is written now. algorrithm and steps are exactly same as previous uploaded code . only some things are written in a "for" loop for a better understanding read both the codes .